joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 handling in the various CSV parsers.
 See [joelverhagen/NCsvPerf#52](https://github.com/joelverhagen/NCsvPerf/pull/52) for more information.
 Perhaps in the future I'll capture this support in column in the new table above.
 The point here is that some CSV parsing libraries handle CSV edges better than other libraries.

+In general, given the specific characteristics of the data in this benchmark, it is entirely feasible to write a custom fast parallel parser that would beat all of the above since the problem becomes embarrassingly parallel with no quotes.
+Some libraries are already heavily customized for the data and have custom options that are specific to the benchmark.
+Please be aware of this and measure on your own data and consult documentation or READMEs for the different libraries.

 ## CSV libraries tested